sparkflows/sparkflows-docs/docs/developer-guide/pipeline-node.rst

 .. note:: Workflow node is available only when Airflow Server is not configured.

-Below are list of nodes available when ''Airflow'' is enabled.
+Below are list of nodes available when ''Airflow'' is enabled in Fire Insights by default.

 *   ``Branch Python Operator`` node can be used to execute flow depends on return value from the previous task.
 *   ``Bash Operator`` node can be used to executes the commands depends on selected trigger rule.